August 20, 2019

-The enormity of London – geographically, historically and culturally – can be fairly overwhelming, even for those lucky enough to call the city home.
-Getting to grips with the capital is a task best undertaken slowly, so start unpeeling the layers on our selection of London walking tours”¦
+The enormity of London – geographically, historically and culturally – can be overwhelming, even for those lucky enough to call the city home.
+Getting to grips with the capital is a task best undertaken slowly, so start unpeeling the layers on our selection of London walking tours…

 Unseen Tours’ professional homeless tour guides offer a completely different perspective on the city, combining historical context with personal experience.
-The 1.5 hour Shoreditch tour explores the neighbourhood’s rich creative scene but also examines how intense gentrification has affected the homeless and poorer residents of this formerly working class district.
+The two-hour Shoreditch tour explores the neighbourhood’s rich creative scene but also examines how intense gentrification has affected the homeless and poorer residents of this formerly working class district.
 Tours of London Bridge, Covent Garden, Brick Lane and Brixton are also available.
-Shoreditch tours run Fridays through to Sundays and cost £10 (£7 concessions).
+Shoreditch tours run on Thursdays, Saturdays and Sundays and cost £15.

-Guided by self-proclaimed Pied Piper of Beatlemania Richard Porter, this Beatles Magical Mystery Tour visits all the Fab Four’s famous capital hangouts, including the Apple offices where the band played their legendary rooftop session, the studio where Hey Jude was recorded and the most well-known zebra crossing in the world at Abbey Road.
-The tour finishes at the Beatles Coffee Shop – owned by none other than Richard himself – and take place every Wednesday, Thursday and Sunday.
-Tickets cost £9.
+Guided by self-proclaimed Pied Piper of Beatlemania Richard P, this Beatles Magical Mystery Tour visits all the Fab Four’s famous capital hangouts, including the Apple offices where the band played their legendary rooftop session, the studio where Hey Jude was recorded and the most well-known zebra crossing in the world at Abbey Road.
+The tours take place on Wednesdays at 2pm, Thursdays at 11am and Sundays at 11am and cost £10.

-Liberal, literary, affluent Hampstead Village still retains a well-preserved Georgian air, where red brick townhouses line narrow cobblestoned alleys and the views over London are the finest in the city.
-The pretty hidden lanes of this exclusive London neighbourhood harbour a number of cosy, traditional pubs like The Flask and the Holly Bush, several of which are visited on this weekly Saturday night Old Hampstead Village Pub Walk.
-Tickets cost £9.
+Liberal, literary, affluent Hampstead Village still retains a well-preserved Georgian air, where redbrick townhouses line narrow cobblestone alleys and the views over London are the finest in the city.
+The pretty hidden lanes of this exclusive London neighbourhood harbour cosy, traditional pubs like The Flask and the Holly Bush, several of which are visited on this weekly Saturday night Hampstead in the Evening walk.
+Tickets cost £10.

 Context Travel‘s in-depth historical walking tours are led by world-class academic and specialist guides who delve deep into their subject to paint a vivid portrait of contemporary life at the time in question.
-The 3 hour Charles Dickens tour reveals the reality of life in the era in which he lived, beginning with his early years working in the Blacking Warehouse near Temple to his time in Marylebone, where he lived for more than a decade.
-Tours run Thursdays and cost £65.
+The three-hour Churchill War Rooms tour begins at this high security bunker – the most important office of World War II – and goes on to reveal the reality of living in London during the Blitz, with a focus on Winston Churchill and his global role.
+Small group tours run Mondays, Wednesdays and Fridays.